FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 ### Trace ###

 It's critical to pass and get the HTTP_HEADER_STEP_LOG_ID from/to the prev/next service to form the trace, reset the log id(trace id+sequence id etc.) before or after a thread process.
-See LoggingHttpHeaderResponseAdvice and steplogs-logger-spring-boot-starter/README.md
+See LoggingHttpClientHeaderWriterInterceptor/LoggingHttpRequestWebFilter and steplogs-logger-spring-boot-starter/README.md

 configure steplogs.app-node.http-header-id-type to write HTTP_HEADER_STEP_TRACE_ID in HTTP response header, get it and access by the link: https://dev-portal.steplogs.io/trace.html?id=[X-Step-Trace-Id]; Or search by keywords through the portal.